raymondli1616/Codepath-SITE-prework/README.md

 <br>Markdownguide, W3 schools, Mdn

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-<br>While creating this project I definitely had difficulty creating the guess() function.
-When attempting to create the guess() function I realized I had to use many if
-statements which made the process more difficult.
+<br>While creating this project I definitely had difficulty creating and implementing the getRandomInt() function.
+The getRandomInt() function basically made it so for each game that is played the patterns are different.
+I found this function diffult to create and implement because I had to figure out how to get the the output of getRandomInt() into the array pattern.
+I overcame my problems by using Mdn to fully understand how to implement getRandomInt() so that the random int generated is between 1 and 5.
+Then using more online resources, I learned on W3 schools that in order to add the output of getRandomInt() into pattern, I had to use the push() method.
+The push() method made it so that each time getRandomInt() is called in the interation, it is added to pattern.
+This part of the code will be pattern.push(getRandomInt(5)).
+While creating getRandomInt(), finding out how to limit the range of Math.random was also a bit difficult.
+I had to write the function as getRandomInt(max) because 5 will be referenced in startGame() and it will be the number generated will be 0 to 4.
+I figured out that I would need to add 1 to the generated number in order to avoid having 0.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]